RT-1904129/Project-4/README.md

-# Best classification algorithm as per sentimental analysis
+# Best classification algorithm as per accuracy
 Here we try to get  the Best classification algorithm from three classification algorithm (as per accuracy) for sentimental analysis.
 - Three classification algorithm (**Random Forest algorithms,Naive Bayes algorithms,Support Vector Machine**)
 - I use "Information.csv" data for training my model and testing .